 Typical Addiction Patterns

 People who take in OxyContin for the very first time report feeling overwhelmed by the side effects.
 They may experience intense relaxation, and no pain or discomfort.
-Chemical changes inside the brain are to blame for these sensations as the active ingredients in OxyContin attaches to specific receptors in the brain and spinal cord responsible for pleasure and reward.
+Chemical changes inside the brain are to blame for these sensations as the active ingredients in OxyContin attach to specific receptors in the brain and spinal cord responsible for pleasure and reward.
 This can also result in feelings of agitation and loss when sobriety returns.
 The length of time between the first hit of OxyContin and addiction varies from person to person.
 Those who snort crushed pills tend to have a more robust reaction and develop addiction more rapidly than those who take the pills orally.

 As addiction develops, the body becomes accustomed to the constant presence of OxyContin.
 Brain cells need the substance in order to function normally, and the person might feel ill when the drug isn’t available.
 This issue can play a role in the recovery process, as people who attempt to get sober suffer flu-like withdrawal symptoms that last for up to a week.
 Medications can help to soothe this distress and discomfort due to withdrawal.
 But not everyone who abuses OxyContin needs this kind of therapy.
 Some people find that they’re able to get through a week of detox by leaning on: